stiandre/sdhash-integration/README.md

-sdhash_jni
+sdhash-jni
 ==========

-### Building sdhash with jni:
+### Building :

-- Move sdhash_jni.h and sdhash_jni.cc to the sdhash-src folder.
-- Move sdbf_set.h and sdbf_set.cc to the sdbf folder.
-- Build the java source using e.g. netbeans.
-- (javah -o sdhash_jni.h -classpath build/classes SDHash_JNI)
-- cd to sdhash root folder.
-- Replace the Makefile.
-- Compile using make.
-- Copy libsdbf.so.0.0.0 to /usr/local/lib.
+- Install Maven.
+- Configure the parameter JAVA_JNI_DIR in Makefile to point to the folder containing 'jni.h'.
-- Run java with VM option: -Djava.library.path=/usr/local/lib
+- Run 'make'.